chulminy/AE_ENVE_GEOE_121/README.md

 	* On Tuesday (Jan 25, Feb 1): 11:30 am ~ 12:30 pm
 	* On Thursday (Jan Feb 3): 3:00 ~ 5:00 pm
 * **Jan 25, 2022:** HW 03 has been posted on [**MATLAB Grader- (W22) CIVE 121: Homework**](https://grader.mathworks.com/courses/63549-w22-cive-121-homework).
-* **Jan 20, 2022:** Module 02 Kahoot's game questions and answers are posted.
-Please see the table in [course outline](#course-outline).
-* **Jan 17, 2022:** [Description of Quiz 1](doc/Quiz1_Description.md) has been posted.
-Please carefully review this document to prepare the quiz.
-* **Jan 13, 2022:** HW 02 has been posted on [**MATLAB Grader- (W22) CIVE 121: Homework**](https://grader.mathworks.com/courses/63549-w22-cive-121-homework).
-Again, the last three questions are copied from the questions in tutorials.
-Students should solve them by themselves first and review their model answers carefully.
-Although students copy and paste the model solutions for these problems, **they are NOT cheating.** However, the instructor highly recommend writing your own solutions.

 ## Course Schedule